andrewdex/warmjs/README.md

-# WarmJS
+#WarmJS
 WarmJS is a library to guide developers to write code in best practices by providing practical examples in Pure javaScript.

+#Pure Vanilla JavaScript
-#Learn Pure/Vanilla JavaScript With Practical/Understandable Examples.
+Learn Pure/Vanilla JavaScript With Practical/Understandable Examples.